demandchain/developer.offerengine.com/content/v1/get_deals.md

 # Get Deals

-This api will return a set of applicable deal objects based upon the filtering parameters that are passed in the request.
+This api will return a set of applicable deal resources based upon the filtering parameters that are passed in the request.
 You can request a broad list of available deals or very specific highly targeted deals to provide to your users.

 ## Request